 Background of the Declaration of the Rights of Man

 The final draft of the article of the Declaration of the Rights of Man and the Citizen was adopted on the 26 of August 1789 by the National Constituent Assembly, when the French Revolution was at its height, as the first step toward writing a constitution for France.
-The original version of the Declaration was discussed by the representatives on the basis of a 24 article draft proposed by the sixth bureaucrat,led by Jérôme Champion de Cicé.
+The representatives discussed the original version of the Declaration based on the 24 article.
+The draft was proposed by the sixth bureaucrat, led by Jérôme Champion de Cicé.
 The draft was later modified during the debates.
 A second and lengthier declaration, known as the Declaration of the Rights of Man and Citizen of 1793, was written in 1793 but never formally adopted.

 To know about the importance of Human Rights Day visit the linked article.

 Structure of the Declaration of Rights of Man

 The structure of the Declaration of Rights of Man consists of 17 articles, some of the most well known and important are highlighted below:

 Article I – Men are born and remain free and equal in rights.
 Social distinctions can be founded only on the common good.

 Article II – The goal of any political association is the conservation of the natural and imprescriptible rights of man.
 These rights are liberty, property, safety and resistance against oppression.

 Article III – The principle of any sovereignty resides essentially in the Nation.
 Nobody, no individual may exercise any authority which does not proceed directly from the nation.